ioxayo/edv-server-go/README.md

 ## Introduction
 This is a Go implementation of the server interface defined in the [*Encrypted Data Vaults*](https://identity.foundation/edv-spec) specification, which "describes a privacy-preserving mechanism for storing, indexing, and retrieving encrypted data at a storage provider."
 This is a useful service for individuals and organizations that wish to manage private data at a remote storage provider without revealing the data to them in the clear.
 This convenience minimizes the risk of storage providers exploiting sensitive data and provides a portable storage layer that can be migrated between compatible providers.

+## Run
+We have provided two commands to run the EDV server:
+1. Local: `./bin/sys/run.sh -l`
+2. Docker: `./bin/sys/run.sh -d`

+## Test
+We have provided two ways to test the functionality of the EDV server:
+1. Run sample scripts in the `bin` folder (note relevant command-line inputs)
+2. Run `go test -v` to run all tests located in files ending in `_test.go`

 ## Routes
 There are several routes defined in the EDV specification.
 These are the routes that we support in this library:
 - `POST /edvs` - create EDV